 Delivering transformational learning is a popular tactic for authors, vloggers, motivational speakers, and yes, even to online courses.
 This idea stems from the success of the advertising industry in using the concept of transformation to attach emotional experiences to product use.

-Have you done something that has changed your life or other’s lives in the past?
+Have you done something that has changed your life or others’ lives in the past?
 Maybe you lost a lot of weight after college.
-Maybe you helped someone during a hard time to get back on their feet.
-Maybe you finally have your ADD under control.
+Or you helped someone during a hard time to get back on their feet.
+OR you finally have your ADD under control.
 All of these life experiences are transformational in some way.
-You can teach what you know from those experience and help others through their own transformation.
+You can teach what you know from those experiences and help others through their own transformation.

 6. Find Your Niche

 Many successful online instructors will tell you to try and find a targeted niche because it makes it a lot easier to focus your online course delivery on the specific needs of a target group of students/learners.
-Niche online course ideas provide a way to differentiate yourself and hopefully make your online course ideas a more profitable one.
+Niche online course ideas provide a way to differentiate yourself and hopefully make your online course ideas more profitable.